-- Provide locations for sustainable surface water drainage attenuation and appropriate locations depending on the extent of infiltration within the land as a whole. - 5.33 Appropriate sustainable drainage systems (SuDS) need to be implemented within any new development where technically feasible.
+- Provide locations for sustainable surface water drainage attenuation and appropriate locations depending on the extent of infiltration within the land as a whole. - 5.34 Appropriate sustainable drainage systems (SuDS) need to be implemented within any new development where technically feasible.
 This will ensure that the drainage concept and design is considered at an early stage, allowing space to manage surface water, improve water quality and provide amenity and biodiversity value.
-Pre-application discussion on the drainage strategy and SuDS design is recommended with Hertfordshire County Council (the SuDS Approving Body (SAB)) and Dacorum Borough Council (the local planning authority).
-The Environment Agency is likely to require that run-off rates are no more than the site presently generates in its greenfield state. - 5.34 Particular consideration needs to be given to the following aspects in relation to surface water management: - use of a comprehensive design to integrate with the overall layout of the site; and - ensuring that the adjacent edge of Hemel Hempstead is not adversely affected by surface water run-off. - 5.35 The development will utilise the latest design options for dealing with surface water drainage, including the use of on-site attenuation, SuDS and other infiltration features.
+Pre-application discussion on the drainage strategy and SuDS design is recommended with the local planning authority, as well as Hertfordshire County Council as Lead Local Flood Authority, to establish an appropriate surface water drainage strategy and SuDS design for the site.
+The Environment Agency is likely to require that run-off rates are no more than the site presently generates in its greenfield state. - 5.35 Particular consideration needs to be given to the following aspects in relation to surface water management: - use of a comprehensive design to integrate with the overall layout of the site; and - ensuring that the adjacent edge of Hemel Hempstead is not adversely affected by surface water run-off. - 5.36 The development will utilise the latest design options for dealing with surface water drainage, including the use of on-site attenuation, SuDS and other infiltration features.
 The availability of significant areas of open space, coincident with appropriate locations, means that sustainable drainage systems (SuDS) can be implemented within any new development and be used positively to increase biodiversity.
-In addition, water conservation should be carefully considered by, for example, installing water butts in all gardens. - 5.36 Surface water drainage is of local concern.
+In addition, water conservation should be carefully considered by, for example, installing water butts in all gardens. - 5.37 Surface water drainage is of local concern.
 A flood risk assessment will be required as part of the planning application for the site.
 However, it is important that any technical work takes into account the need, not only to deal with run-off from the development itself, but also that from surrounding land.
 The Council will need to be satisfied that wider run-off can be mitigated.

-Services
+Services and Utilities

-Services
+Services and Utilities

-- Link utilities to existing networks. - Provide extra capacity where needed to serve the development. - Work with Thames Water to ensure sufficient sewerage and sewage treatment capacity. - Protect groundwater from pollution. - Take the opportunity to extend existing networks towards Pouchen End hamlet. - 5.37 As highlighted above, there are no over-riding services constraints to development of the land. - 5.38 The presence of the High Pressure Gas Main across the land is recognised by the adoption of a worse case 70m buffer to any built development, albeit, gardens and other open uses could be accommodated within this buffer. - 5.39 All services would be provided from surrounding infrastructure with some reinforcement. - 5.40 There may be the temporary need for an on-site packaged water treatment works at the southern end of the site to deal with foul water (see section 3 for further information).
+- Link utilities to existing networks. - Provide extra capacity where needed to serve the development. - Work with Thames Water to ensure sufficient sewerage and sewage treatment capacity exists prior to the occupation of the development. - Protect groundwater from pollution. - Take the opportunity to extend existing networks towards Pouchen End hamlet. - 5.38 As highlighted above, there are no over-riding services constraints to development of the land. - 5.39 The presence of the High Pressure Gas Main across the land is recognised by the adoption of a worse case 70m buffer to any built development, albeit, gardens and other open uses could be accommodated within this buffer. - 5.40 All services would be provided from surrounding infrastructure with some reinforcement. - 5.41 There may be the temporary need for an on-site packaged water treatment works at the southern end of the site to deal with foul water (see section 3 for further information).
 This facility will be dependent on the network capacity at the time the development comes forward.